pawelwielewickidev/vod-api/README.md

 **Movies**
 * `POST /api/movies` - Add a new movie to the catalog (requires a valid category ID).
-* `GET /api/movies` - Retrieve all available movies in the database.
 * `GET /api/movies?categoryId={categoryId}` - Retrieve all available movies in selected category.
 * `PATCH /api/movies/{movieId}/video` - Uploading a video file for an existing movie:
   * Request Type: `multipart/form-data`